AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 Here is a sample of a dashboard with a column chart, pie chart and a radar with default font altered by the default node in a theme:

 {sample :width 690 :height 220}AS\_Themes\_06{sample}

-## AnyChart 6.x, 7.0.0 to 7.5.1 look to AnyChart 7.6 Conversion

-Themes are introduced in AnyChart 7.6, along with new color scheme and changed default settings.
-If you have never used AnyChart 7 before the release version 7.6 you can ignore this section cause it does not affect you.

-If you are already using AnyChart 7.0 to 7.5.1, you may face some conflicts in chart settings after the upgrade.
-These conflicts are not critical, but the visual appearance of your charts can change unexpectedly.
-There are several solutions for this problem:

-* use special **anychart.theme_v6.min.js** with the old theme to your charts as default one (this js file can be found in **binaries** folder in the downloaded AnyChart package or you can get this js from anychart cdn server using the link [cdn.anychart.com/themes/latest/v6.min.js](https://cdn.anychart.com/themes/latest/v6.min.js)).
-* or you can simply use new **anychart.min.js** and [set old theme for your charts](#old_theme) (this is the recommended way to solve this problem).

-**Note**: AnyChart html5 charting framework recommends you to use new AnyChart theme, version 6 style will not be developed further and supported for the new chart types.